phoenixframework/phoenix/guides/components.md

 </section>
 ```

 When we reload `http://localhost:4000/hello/Frank`, we should see the same content as before.

-Since templates are embedded inside the `HelloHTML` module, we were able to invoke the view function simply as `<.greet messenger="..." />`.

-If the component was defined elsewhere, we can also type `<HelloWeb.HelloHTML.greet messenger="..." />`.
+Since the `show.html.heex` template is embedded within the `HelloHTML` module, we were able to invoke the function component directly as `<.greet messenger="..." />`.
+If the component was defined elsewhere, we would need to give its full name: `<HelloWeb.HelloHTML.greet messenger="..." />`.

 By declaring attributes as required, Phoenix will warn at compile time if we call the `<.greet />` component without passing attributes.
 If an attribute is optional, you can specify the `:default` option with a value: